XR-Studios/xr-studios.github.io/docs/content/perforce.md

 Press Submit.

 ?> You should submit updates regularly throughout your content creation process.
 It's good practice to get into the habit of submitting updates after completing small milestones, often multiple times per day.
 This is useful because:<br>**1.** Each revision (changelist) acts like a backup, meaning you will still have your work in case of a computer crash, or you need to restore a previous version of your project.<br>**2.** Each revision also requires a comment of what work was done, meaning work can easily be tracked between revisions.

-## Further Reading

-Perforce recently launched its own learning platform called [Perforce U](https://perforceu.perforce.com/vp/merging-collaborating-unreal-engine).
-You can enroll in a free, self-paced course if you would like a more in-depth tutorial.